Are you a currently enrolled in the Prairie Horticulture Certificate?

 Your class syllabus

-Your class syllabus and materials will be posted online in Blackboard, which you will access through your PAWS account on the first day of classes.
-You can also find it at ocw.usask.ca.
+A syllabus must be provided for each class under University of Saskatchewan academic policy.
+Your class syllabus and materials will be posted online in Canvas, which you will access through your PAWS account on the first day of classes.
 Your class syllabus provides important information about:

 - learning outcomes